To pilot an ROV has never been easier, you just need your laptop and to install an application:

 - Wait for 10-20 minutes.
 If the update is completed, the companion version should show the new ID

-If you cannot follow this steps, or for a fresh installation, follow these steps.
+If your companion is an older version and you cannot see the web UI, or for a fresh installation, follow these steps.

 The ArduSub project is a fully-featured open-source solution for remotely operated underwater vehicles (ROVs) and autonomous underwater vehicles (AUVs).
 It is under permanent develelopment, with an active community working on it.
 For detailed information, check out the main site.